Tesla Model 3 sets a new hypermiling record of 606.2 miles (~975 km)

 May 28, 2018 | by Iqtidar Ali

-Watching Erik Strait and Sean Mitchell time to time and taking part in the interesting live chat beneath the Tesla Model 3 hypermiling attempt live videos on the weekend was fun and interesting.
-These two Tesla enthusiasts took a 32 journey on a 1 mile long track to achieve the stunning 606.2 mile (~975 km) record on a single charge for any EV yet.
+Watching Erik Strait and Sean Mitchell from time to time and taking part in the interesting live chat beneath the Tesla Model 3 hypermiling attempt live videos on the weekend was fun and interesting.
+These two Tesla enthusiasts took a journey on a 1-mile long track to achieve the stunning 606.2 miles (~975 km) record on a single charge for any EV yet.

-On a hot summer day in Denver Colorado the temperature inside Model 3 cabin maxed to even 108 ° F (42 ° C ) because air-conditioning needs to be turned-off in a hypermiling attempt to save battery life.
+On a hot summer day in Denver Colorado the temperature inside the Model 3 cabin maxed to even 108 ° F (42 ° C ) because air-conditioning needs to be turned off in a hypermiling attempt to save battery life.

 You can watch a set of four 8 hour videos of this attempt but a lot of hours these two guys just lost the stamina to talk and swapped driving roles to get rest and naps however chats and Q & A sessions were interesting.